rittersporn/TPR1_metaplots_Griebel_Lapin_etal_2021/README.md

 # Griebel, Lapin et al bioRxiv 2021, doi
 # Title

-This repository contains R scripts that allow to draw metaplots of TPR1 in TPR1-GFP Col-0 and TPR1-GFP Col-0 eds1 lines for gene sets of interest
+This repository contains R scripts that allow to generate metaplots of TPR1-chromatin association in TPR1-GFP Col-0 and TPR1-GFP Col-0 eds1 lines for gene sets of interest

 ## definition of TPR1-bound genes